keenlabs/heroku-addon-docs/README.md

 Though less portable it’s also possible to set local environment variables using `export ADDON_CONFIG_NAME=value`.
 </div>

 Use [Foreman](config-vars#local-setup) to configure, run and manage process types specified in your app’s [Procfile](procfile).
 Foreman reads configuration variables from an .env file.
-Use the following command to add the ADDON_CONFIG_NAME values retrieved from heroku config to `.env`.
+Use the following command to add the Keen IO config values retrieved from heroku config to `.env`.

     :::term
     $ heroku config -s | grep ADDON_CONFIG_NAME >> .env
     $ more .env

 <p class="warning" markdown="1">
 Credentials and other sensitive configuration values should not be committed to source-control.
 In Git exclude the .env file with: `echo .env >> .gitignore`.